 This day had been dedicated solely to Baron Henry Edward Ernest Victor Bliss.
-Born in England in 1869, he became paralyzed from the waist down, and enjoyed an adventurous life in the Caribbean before settling in British Honduras (former name for Belize) where he spent the rest of his days living on his yacht.
+Born in England, 1869, he became paralyzed from the waist down.
+Still, he enjoyed an adventurous life in the Caribbean before settling in British Honduras (former name for Belize) where he spent the rest of his days living on his yacht.

 On March 9th of 1926, he died and was buried on the Belize City Coastline where a light house was built in his memory.
 The very generous benefactor willed his entire fortune to the people of Belize.
 His will indicated specific instructions on how to spend the money with one notable project being the Bliss Center for the Performing Arts.

 The anniversary of his death was declared a national holiday and went by the name of Baron Bliss Day until 2008 when the name was changed to National Heroes and Benefactors Day.
 The reason being the addition of other Belizean Heroes and Benefactors to be commemorated on that day.

 Some of these other Belizean Heroes and Benefactors are: